bayertom/IHFL/readme.md

 File: *facil.txt

-List of all facilities` they can easily be imported into external SW tool (for example the Cloud Compare).
+List of all facilities that can easily be imported into external SW tool (for example, the Cloud Compare).

 ![Results](./data/facilities.jpg)